uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/create_coo_matrix.rst

-certain math operations where the output is a sparse matrix, e.g., sparse matrix addition (sparse matrix + sparse matrix = sparse matrix), and multiplication of two sparse matrices, the number of non-zero elements in the output sparse matrix is not known in advance and must be calculated as part of the operation/API.
+certain math operations where the output is a sparse matrix, e.g., sparse matrix addition (sparse matrix + sparse matrix = sparse matrix), and multiplication of two sparse matrices, the number of non-zero elements in the output sparse matrix is not known in advance and must be calculated as part of the operation API.
 Such APIs are currently not a part of the current oneMKL Specification, but will be added in the future.
 Therefore, it is important for the ``create_coo_matrix`` API to be able to handle multiple calls to build the sparse matrix as function